 - 1/2 teaspoon turmeric

-- 1/8 teaspoon black salt this is also optional, but really adds a great “eggy” flavor
+- 1/8 teaspoon salt this is also optional, but really adds a great “eggy” flavor

-Place a skillet over medium heat.
-Add the olive oil and chopped onions.
-Stir until the onions are coated in oil.
-Then cook for 5 minutes or so, until the onions are tender.
+- Place a skillet over medium heat.
+Add the olive oil, chopped onions, and chopped bell peppers.
+Stir until the vegetables are coated in oil.
+Cook for 5 minutes or so, until the vegetables are tender.

-After the tofu has cooked for a few minutes, pour the plant-based milk mixture over the tofu and stir well.
+- After the tofu has cooked for a few minutes, pour the plant-based milk mixture over the tofu and stir well.
 Use the spatula to break the tofu into even smaller pieces.
 You can even smash some of the pieces to help thicken the mixture a bit.
-I continue breaking the tofu down until there are no distinct edges from the original shape.
 Continue cooking until the mixture thickens, about 10 minutes.
 Remove from heat and allow to cool slightly.